 🖩 If you sell your crypto at the same value, you’ll pay $7.50 in fees again

 Although in the above example $15 in fees might not sound like a lot, however, if you are a day trader performing multiple trades every day, this can really start to add up.
-Therefore, if you trade frequently and you want to keep your fees down, you’re best off using a platform like eToro, as they only charge fees via the spread.
+Therefore, if you trade frequently and you want to keep your fees down, you’re best off using a platform like Coinbase, as they only charge fees via the spread.

 How to sign up and trade on OKEX

-Although we would suggest using a user-friendly platform like eToro to buy, sell and trade cryptocurrencies, if you want to go ahead and open an account with OKEX, then we’ve listed a detailed step-by-step guide below.
+Although we would suggest using a user-friendly platform like Coinbase to buy, sell and trade cryptocurrencies, if you want to go ahead and open an account with OKEX, then we’ve listed a detailed step-by-step guide below.

 Step 1.
 Open an account with OKEX